scottcmiller/Guild-Armory-Sample-Code/README.md

 Guild Armory is in active development and not currently open source.

 Guild Armory is a discord bot that stores player info from world of warcraft classic.
-Raid leaders can create raid rosters, track loot, and see player progress in real-time using warcraft logs analytics.
+Raid leaders can create raid rosters, track loot, and see player progress in real-time using warcraft logs analytics and auto-generated google sheets.

+These files are a very small portion of the projects code, but give insight into its innerworkings.